-The subject site is located within the Rural Zone.
-The proposed development seeks to excise a portion of the site currently used as the Yalanji Cemetery.
-The area that is proposed to be excised is located immediately north of the Mossman Gorge Cultural Centre and is partially vegetated.
-The proposed development does not result in the fragmentation of agricultural land.
+The subject site is located within the Rural Zone under the Douglas Shire Planning Scheme.
+The proposed development seeks to excise a defined portion of the site that is currently used as the Yalanji Cemetery, ensuring its formal recognition and secure tenure.
+The area proposed for excision is situated immediately north of the Mossman Gorge Cultural Centre and is characterised by a combination of cleared land and areas of existing vegetation.